jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 | `C-c C-i` | *I*mages               |
 | `C-c C-c` | *C*ommands             |
 | `C-c C-x` | Toggles                |

+When you use the `C-c C-s` or `C-c C-c` prefixes, prompts will appear in the minibuffer that provide hints for a few of the most commonly used commands.
+You can control this by setting

+`markdown-enable-prefix-prompts`

+:   Boolean, default: `t`.

+    When non-`nil`, display prompts when certain prefix keys are pressed.
+Set to `nil` to disable these prompts.

+T> There are several Emacs packages for providing keybinding hints, T> such as `which-key` and `guide-key`.
+If you use one of these, T> you can disable Markdown Mode's prefix prompts by setting T> `markdown-enable-prefix-prompts` to `nil`.

 The following sections describe many commands for inserting markup---for headings, blockquotes, lists, source code, and so